 These studentships have residency requirements set by UK Research Innovation (UKRI).
-From 2021/22, eligibility extends to PhD researchers from around the world (UK, the EU and International).
-All funded PhD students, whether UK or International will be eligible for a full award – both a stipend to support living costs, and fees at the university's UK rate.
+Eligibility extends to PhD researchers from around the world (UK, the EU and International).
+All funded PhD students, whether UK or International will be eligible for a full award covering fees and a stipend to support living costs.

 Application process and deadlines

 If you are eligible, you are encouraged to make contact with the School as soon as possible to register your interest in this funding opportunity.
 This will enable us to track the progress of your application.

 You must complete the University of Edinburgh online application for the PhD programme you wish to study by Wednesday 1st December 2021.
 Once your application has been submitted, you will receive email confirmation from the system.
 This will include a User Name (UUN).

 You must then complete the SGSAH nomination application form and return it, by email, to the LLC Postgraduate Research Office by Wednesday 1st December 2021.
 The SGSAH DTP nomination application form will be available to download from the Scottish Graduate School for Arts & Humanities website.
 When available, please follow the instructions and use the guidelines provided.